Other Policies and Regulations

 Confidentiality

-The Deputy Director of Student Success operates under the Family Educational Rights and Privacy Act (FERPA), and all information and medical documentation submitted to the office is protected under the parameters of this law.
-College officials who have a legitimate educational interest in obtaining information about student accommodations and disability needs may request this from the Deputy Director of Student Success on a need-to-know basis without further authorization from the student.
-The Deputy Director of Student Success strives to respect student privacy, especially surrounding diagnostic information, and takes care in staying within legal compliance with this information.
+The Director of Student Success operates under the Family Educational Rights and Privacy Act (FERPA), and all information and medical documentation submitted to the office is protected under the parameters of this law.
+College officials who have a legitimate educational interest in obtaining information about student accommodations and disability needs may request this from the Director of Student Success on a need-to-know basis without further authorization from the student.
+The Director of Student Success strives to respect student privacy, especially surrounding diagnostic information, and takes care in staying within legal compliance with this information.

 Furthermore, in order to safeguard the confidentiality of individuals with disabilities, evaluators may withhold or redact any portion of the documentation that is not directly relevant to the University's criteria for establishing a rationale for the requested accommodations as long as the remaining information substantiates the presence of a disability and all documentation criteria are met.